 May Be Effective Against Anemia

 The most common form of anemia is due to a lack of iron.
 Spirulina is rich in the mineral iron, which your body needs to make hemoglobin and red blood cells.
-Consuming this supplement may help treat anemia by increasing the absorption of nonheme iron in your diet (12).
+Consuming this as a supplement may help treat anemia by increasing the amount of nonheme iron in your diet, but is not a substitute for any medications or iron supplements recommended by your doctor (12).

 May Improve Muscle Strength And Endurance

 Exercise-induced oxidative damage is a major contributor to muscle fatigue.
 Luckily, spirulina may be able to help fight this damage by reducing oxidative stress and improving your strength and endurance.
-By decreasing the amount of free radicals in your system, spirulina can reduce muscle soreness after exercise (13).
+By decreasing the amount of free radicals in your system, spirulina is said to have the potential to help reduce muscle soreness after exercise.

 May Boost Your Energy Levels